-- (5) If an early learning provider follows all strategies in this section, and a child continues to behave in an unsafe manner, only a Licensee, Center Director, Assistant Director, Program Supervisor, Lead Teacher, or appropriately trained staff person may physically remove the child to a less stimulating environment.
+- (5) If an early learning provider follows all strategies in this section, and a child continues to behave in an unsafe manner, only a Licensee, Center Director, Assistant Director, Program Supervisor, or Lead Teacher may physically remove the child to a less stimulating environment.
 Staff must remain calm and use a calm voice when directing the child.
-Physical removal of a child is determined by that child's ability to walk: - (a) If the child is willing and able to walk, staff may hold the child's hand and walk him or her away from the situation. - (b) If the child is not able to walk, staff may pick the child up and remove him or her to a quiet place where the child cannot hurt themselves or others.
+Physical removal of a child is determined by that child's ability to walk: - (a) If the child is able to walk, staff may hold the child's hand and walk him or her away from the situation. - (b) If the child is not able to walk, staff may pick the child up and remove him or her to a quiet place where the child cannot hurt themselves or others.
+Weight #6

-170-300-0335- Consensus reached on language; weights tabled in February
+170-300-0335- Consensus reached on language; weights undiscussed in February